Vladimir-csp/xdg-terminal-exec/README.md

 significantly, shifting the bottleneck to `find` calls for composing the list of desktop entries.

-### Compatibility mode and ExecArg defaults
+### Compatibility mode and TerminalArgExec defaults

-This implementation is currently set to compatibility mode by default: `ExecArg` presense is not enforced and defaults to `-e`.
+This implementation is currently set to compatibility mode by default: Previous style `[X-]ExecArg` execution argument is supported, its presense is not enforced and value defaults to `-e`.
 Defaults can also be amended by `/execarg_default:entry.desktop:arg` directives for specific Entry IDs.
-It is not part of the Spec, but a way to make things work until the Spec is made official and upstream starts shipping `ExecArg`.
+It is not part of the Spec, but a way to make things work until the Spec is made official and upstream starts shipping `TerminalArgExec`.

 Compat mode is enabled by default and can be controlled by first encountered `/execarg_compat`|`/execarg_strict` direcive in the configs or `XTE_EXECARG_COMPAT`